Everything you need to know about day-to-day life in the Netherlands!

 Food

-We have a few typical dishes in the Netherlands, but next to a Pannenkoekenhuis (a place to eat pancakes), you will not find many typical Dutch restaurants.
-The Dutch people like to try new dishes from different cultures.
-That’s why you will find many different cultures through restaurants.
-Italian, Indian, Thai, Japanese, Chinese, Indonesian, you name it.
-It is also good to know that there is no great lunch culture, it is not common to take a very long lunch break, and the lunch is not a warm lunch either.
-Sandwiches, bread with cheese, peanut butter (pindakaas) or chocolat sprinkles (hagelslag) or something else are very popular.
+There are a few typical dishes in the Netherlands.
+However, except for a Pannenkoekenhuis (a place to eat pancakes), you will not find many typical Dutch restaurants.
+Dutch people like to try different cuisines.
+That’s why you will find many different restaurants, such as Italian, Indian, Thai, Japanese, Chinese, Indonesian, and many more.
+It is also good to know that there is no great lunch culture.
+It is not common to take a very long lunch break, and full hot meals for lunch are pretty uncommon as well.
+Sandwiches with cheese, peanut butter (pindakaas) or chocolat sprinkles (hagelslag) or other spreads are very popular.

 What to do during time off

-The Netherlands has a lot to offer for when you have a day (or longer) off.
-There is a lot of nature to discover, to walk through of bike through.
-You also have a lot of culture.
-Visit one of the many museums.
+The Netherlands has a lot to offer for a day (or longer) off.
+There is a lot of nature to discover, to walk or bike through.
+For those interested in cultural activities, you can visit one of the many museums.
 If you really are a fan, we advise you to buy a ‘Museumkaart’.
 It is a pass with which you can visit 523 museums in the Netherlands for free.

-You can also visit a performance in dance, music, or cabaret.
-Or take a walking tour along Grafiti art for example.
-Each municipal has a website or social media page with things to do in the area.
+There are also a lot of options available if you are interested in a dance, music, or cabaret performance.
+Or take a walking tour along Graffiti artworks for example.
+Each municipality has a website or social media page with things to do in the area.

 Meeting new people

 As mentioned before, the Dutch are good in keeping their work and private life separate.
-This means your colleagues are very friendly and helpful at work, but do not expect to be asked to come to their house for dinner.
+This means that although your colleagues are very friendly and helpful at work, you must not expect them to invite you over at their house.

-Dutch companies are usually very accessible by public transport, car or, the Dutch favorite, by bike.
+Dutch companies are usually very accessible by public transport, car or, the Dutch's favorite means of transportation, by bike.
 Below you can read essential information on the use of the different types of transportation in the Netherlands.

 Bike